 Fainting, or passing out, is a brief or sudden loss of consciousness.
 It can happen quickly and resolve quickly.
 Many older children and teenagers faint during childhood.
-While for many kids it may not be serious, fainting might be a sign that your child should see a heart doctor (cardiologist).
+While fainting in children may not be serious, it might be a sign that your child should see a heart doctor (cardiologist).

 Know what to look for so you can get the help your child may need